Home > Useful Info

 How to Store (Age) your Infusion

 Proper storage of your infusion is extremely important.
-Or your flavoured schnapps will not reach its full potential.
+Or your flavoured schnapps or liqueur will not reach its full potential.
 The duration of storage differs from infusion to infusion.
-But usually it takes 1-6 months.
+But usually, it takes 1-6 months.

 Storage Bottles and Containers